Updated August 2025

 Ultimately, a financial audit is a process of gathering evidence.
 With evidence, the auditor corroborates the company’s financial statement.

 An audited financial statement presents an organization’s financial position.
-Specifically, it presents this position as a result of the company’s operations.
+Specifically, it presents its position as a result of the company’s operations.

-Financiers value this unique presentation and assessment for its thoroughness and expertise.
-These statements give the highest degree of assurance that a CPA performs.
+Lenders value this unique presentation and assessment for its thoroughness and expertise.
+These statements give the highest degree of assurance that a CPA firm performs.

 This contrasts with a financial review.